stkrausse/pdsnd_github/README.md

 Bikeshare

 ### Description
-Describe what your project is about and what it does
+Bikeshare is a small python application to track and analyze the data from a bikeshare provider from 3 major cities in the US.

 ### Files used
-Include the files used
+README.md
+bikeshare.py

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.